-With the holidays upon us, many start thinking “oh, I’ll just start after the holidays.”
+With the holidays upon us, many give up on a diet friendly Thanksgiving and start thinking “oh, I’ll just start after the holidays.”
 But honestly, “just because it’s the holidays” doesn’t give you license just throw common sense out the window.
 Yes, you will probably have a few treats and cheats in between (maybe more than usual) but we know a few dishes you can compromise with.
 Our clients from the Clean Kitchen 12 Week Challenge came up with a few ideas!

 We just finished up the Fall 2015 CK 12 Week session.
 Coming off the 12 week session many clients are fired up to get through the holidays without too much damage and they have all learned the tools to do it!
 At Clean Kitchen we teach how to do “Recipe Re-vamps” so you can make a version of the meals you crave, without derailing every thing you are working towards.
 Do not give up on good tasting food, just make it better for you!!